 The structure of the six-week program is as follows:

-- Two weeks of intensive Indonesian language classes (mornings) at Atma Jaya Catholic University, designed to give participants basic Indonesian language capacity;
+- Two weeks of intensive Indonesian language classes at an ACICIS Indonesian partner university, designed to give participants basic Indonesian language capacity;

 - A series of seminars and fieldtrips led by experts and practitioners from Indonesian creative arts and design organisations;